-Most likely you will be taking “illegal” taxis that pay taxes and are legal.
+Most likely you will be taking legal taxis that pay taxes and are legal.
 You will be able to tell because they will look like a taxi.

-There are however illegal “taxis” in Costa Rica as well.
-These are usually old beat down cars that are barely legal to be on the road and pay no taxes.
+There are however illegal “taxis” in Costa Rica.
+These are usually old beat-down cars that are barely legal to be on the road and pay no taxes.

-Cars in Costa Rica are very expensive, which is why you normally don’t see the nicest of cars in Costa Rice.
+Cars in Costa Rica are very expensive, which is why you normally won’t see expensive cars there.

-On top of that, the roads are horrible so your car gets beaten up, maintenance is not cheap, taxes on your car are expensive and fuel is not cheap.
+On top of that, the roads are horrible.
+Your car gets beaten up, maintenance is not cheap, taxes on your car are expensive and fuel is not cheap.

 I was raised to always leave money behind for the housekeeper/maid.

 No matter where in the world I travel to when I check out of a hotel, airbnb or homestay I always leave a little something behind for the housekeeper.